eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Hash tables are (slightly) simpler to implement than search trees and have better average-case performance.

-CPython in particular uses hash tables because, compared to B-trees, hash tables give "better performance for lookup (the most common operation by far) under most circumstances, and the implementation is simpler".
+CPython in particular uses hash tables because, compared to B-trees, hash tables give "better performance for lookup (the most common operation by far) under most circumstances, and the implementation is simpler" (according to the Python docs).

-Although hash tables have better average-case performance than search trees, they have much more extreme worst-case behavior.
+Although hash tables have better average-case performance than search trees, they have poorer worst-case behavior.

 The time complexity for hash table operations: